tsering10/Flask_project/README.md

-In a separate terminal, in order to run to run the development server:
+In a separate terminal, to run the development server:

 > python3 main.py